zupit-it/zupit-angular/README.md

 ### Generate a library

-Run `nx workspace-generator library` to generate a library.
+Run `npx nx generate @zupit-it/tools:library` to generate a library.